technojam/deepfake_project/README.md

 In order to contribute to this repository, you can drop your suggestions,links,code etc. in the file 'suggestions.md' in suggestions folder, regarding other techniques or improvements you think can help this project achieve it's goal.

 You can also contribute to improve or increase the dataset.
 We're collecting deepfakes/manipulated/faceswapped images and their real counterpart images.
-In order to contribute to dataset, you can add your images to the dataset/images.
+In order to contribute to dataset, you can add your images to the dataset/images folder.